RDM3DC/Adaptive-Resistance-Principle-ARP-/README.md

 Introduction

-Clearly define MAEL as an extension of the Adaptive Resistance Principle (ARP).
+Clearly define AIN as an extension of the Adaptive Resistance Principle (ARP).

-Explain how MAEL integrates adaptive conductance, capacitance, and inductance to optimize complex systems dynamically.
+Explain how AIN integrates adaptive conductance, capacitance, and inductance to optimize complex systems dynamically.

 Mathematical Framework

-Clearly define the MAEL equations.
+Clearly define the AIN equations.

 Demonstrate equilibrium and stability analysis mathematically.